 - n.
 Principles of Consolidation Our consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, and include the accounts of the Company and more-than-50%-owned subsidiaries that it controls.
 Inter-company balances and transactions have been eliminated in consolidation. - o.
 Depreciation, Depletion and Amortization Capitalized costs are depreciated or depleted using the straight-line method over the shorter of estimated productive lives of such facilities or the useful life of the individual assets.
 Productive lives range from 1 to 20 years, but do not exceed the useful life of the individual asset.
 Determination of expected useful lives for amortization calculations are made on a property-by-property or asset-by-asset basis at least annually. - p.
 Impairment of Long-Lived Assets Management reviews and evaluates the net carrying value of all facilities, including idle facilities, for impairment at least annually, or upon the occurrence of other events or changes in circumstances that indicate that the related carrying amounts may not be recoverable.
 We estimate the net realizable value of each property based on the estimated undiscounted future cash flows that will be generated from operations at each property, the estimated salvage value of the surface plant and equipment and the value associated with property interests.
 All assets at an operating segment are evaluated together for purposes of estimating future cash flows. - q.
 Licenses Licenses are capitalized at cost and are amortized on a straight-line basis on a range from 1 to 10 years, but do not exceed the useful life of the individual license.
-At December 31, 2013 and 2012, amortization expense totaled \$298,316 and \$298,316, respectively.
+For the years ended December 31, 2014 and 2013, amortization expense totaled \$298,316 and \$298,316, respectively.
 Amortization expense over the next five years will be:

 Year Amount

-2014 \$ 298,316

-2015 \$ 298,316 174,017
+2015 \$ 174,018

-2016 \$ -
+2016 \$

 2017 \$ -

 2018 \$ -

+2019 \$ -

-thereafter \$
+thereafter \$ -

 r.
 Reclamation and Remediation Costs (Asset Retirement Obligations) - Costs of future expenditures for environmental remediation are not discounted to their present value unless subject to a contractually obligated fixed payment schedule.
 Such costs are based on management's current estimate of amounts to be incurred when the remediation work is performed, within current laws and regulations.
-The Company has paid towards it environmental costs and has no amounts owed as of December 31, 2013.
-The Company did not mine any ore in 2013 and 2012.
+The Company has paid towards it environmental costs and has no amounts owed as of December 31, 2014.
+The Company did not mine any ore in 2014 and 2013.